AliMahmoud7/restaurant-reviews-mws/README.md

 ## Project Overview: Stage 2

-- Used asynchronous JavaScript to request data from the backend server instead of parsing a local JSON file.
+- Used asynchronous JavaScript to request data from the backend server instead of a local memory (file).
-- Stored site content in an offline database using [IndexedDB](https://developers.google.com/web/ilt/pwa/working-with-indexeddb/), which will create an app shell architecture.
+- Stored JSON responses in an offline database using [IndexedDB](https://developers.google.com/web/ilt/pwa/working-with-indexeddb/), which will create an app shell architecture.
 - The site is optimized to meet performance benchmarks, which are tested using [Lighthouse](https://developers.google.com/web/tools/lighthouse/).

+#### Specification

+You will be provided code for a [Node development server](https://github.com/udacity/mws-restaurant-stage-2) and a README for getting the server up and running locally on your computer.
+The README will also contain the API you will need to make JSON requests to the server.
+Once you have the server up, you will begin the work of improving your Stage One project code.
+You will use the fetch() API to make requests to the server to populate the content of your Restaurant Reviews app.

-#### Local Development Server
+##### Local Development Server

 I've used this [Local Development API Server](https://github.com/udacity/mws-restaurant-stage-2) for fetching and posting JSON data.

 ## Project Overview: Stage 3

-- Added a validated form submission that allows user to add a review for a restaurant even if there is a lack of connectivity (user is offline), It takes the user submission and store it until the connection restablishes to send back a POST request to the backend server.
+- Added a validated form submission that allows user to add a review for a restaurant even if there is a lack of connectivity (user is offline), It takes the user submission and store (defer) it until the connection restablishes to send back a POST request to the backend server.
 - Added a favorite button that sends a PUT request to the backend server to update the favorite status of a restaurant, which works offline as well.
 - The site is optimized to meet performance benchmarks, which are tested using [Lighthouse](https://developers.google.com/web/tools/lighthouse/).
+    - Performance score better than 90.
+    - Progressive Web App score better than 90.
+    - Accessibility score better than at 90.

+#### Specification
+You will be provided code for an updated [Node development server](ttps://github.com/udacity/mws-restaurant-stage-3) and a README for getting the server up and running locally on your computer.
+The README will also contain the API you will need to make JSON requests to the server.
+Once you have the server up, you will begin the work of improving your Stage Two project code.

-#### Local Development Server
+##### Local Development Server

 I've used this [Local Development API Server](https://github.com/udacity/mws-restaurant-stage-3) for fetching and posting JSON data.